-All instruments had been calibrated (within 12 months prior to use).
+All instrumentation had current calibration (within the past 12 months).
 Daily performance checks were conducted in accordance with individual instrument use procedures.
 These performance checks were conducted prior to and following daily field activities and at any time the instrument response appeared questionable.
 Only data obtained using instruments that satisfied the performance requirements were accepted for use in the evaluation.

-5.5 OVERHEAD SURFACE SURVEYS
+OVERHEAD SURFACE SURVEYS 5.5

-Dust samples were obtained from 52 systematic locations on the main horizontal overhead beams (25-ft level) of Buildings 6 and 4, in the vicinity of the extrusion press.
+Dust samples were obtained from 52 systematic locations on the main horizontal overhead beams (25-ft level) of Buildings 4 and 6, in the vicinity of the extrusion press.
 Ten samples were also obtained from the second level horizontal support beams (36-ft level) in this general area.
-Ten additional dust samples from the main horizontal beams were obtained from other areas of Buildings 6 and 4.
+Ten additional dust samples from the main horizontal beams were obtained from other areas of Buildings 4 and 6.
 Sampling locations are indicated on Figures 2 and 4.
-Samples were collected by removing all loose material from a beam surface area of approximately 200 cm.
-The entire sample from each location was packaged and uniquely identified.
+Samples were collected by removing all loose material from a beam surface area of approximately 200 cm; the entire sample from each location was packaged and uniquely identified.
 Total beta surface activity measurements were performed before and after the sampling.
 A description of the methods for surface activity measurement is provided in Section 5.9.